iroy2000/react-reflux-boilerplate-with-webpack/README.md

 # React Reflux Workflow Boilerplate

 "React Reflux Workflow Boilerplate" is a workflow framework that make life easier for developers by providing a development and production ready build process framework out of the box.

-    - When you develop, it will immediately shows up in browser without refreshing
-    - When you build it, it will optimize JS, HTML and image assets for you ( production ready )
-    - It also comes with TDD option tasks, will run your test whenever you touch your application files
-    - Minimal setup time and allow you to invest into things that matters
-    - Everything automatic, you just care about development, nothing else \o/ Yeah ?!

-What is supported  out of the box ?
+## Features

-    - React
+* React
-    - React Router
+* React Router
-    - Reflux ( Refactor of Flux )
+* Reflux ( Refactor of Flux )
-    - ES6 ( Harmony ) | if you use .js extension
+* ES6 ( Harmony ) | if you use .js extension
-    - CoffeeScript | if you use .coffee extension
+* CoffeeScript | if you use .coffee extension
-    - CJSX ( Coffee JSX ) | if you use .cjsx extension
+* CJSX ( Coffee JSX ) | if you use .cjsx extension
-    - LoDash
+* LoDash
-    - Stylus ( CSS pre-processor )
+* Stylus ( CSS pre-processor )
-    - JEET ( Grid system for Stylus )
+* JEET ( Grid system for Stylus )
-    - Rupture ( Media Query support for Stylus )
+* Rupture ( Media Query support for Stylus )
-    - Jest ( Testing framework for React app )
+* Jest ( Testing framework for React app )
-    - Browser Live Reload during development
+* Browser Live Reload during development
-    - CSS / HTML / JS minification / Image optimization when built
+* CSS / HTML / JS minification / Image optimization when built
-    - JS code duplication removal during built
+* JS code duplication removal during built
-    - Optional TDD task to perform auto testing when file changes
+* Optional TDD task to perform auto testing when file changes

 If you are interested, please read the __package.json__ file for all installed modules / plugins.

+## Benefits
+* During development, it will immediately shows up in browser without refreshing
+* When you build it, it will dedub and optimize JS, HTML and image assets for you ( production quality )
+* It also comes with TDD option tasks, will run your test whenever you touch your application files
+* Minimal setup time and allow you to invest into things that matters
+* Everything automatic, you just care about development, nothing else \o/ Yeah ?!

 ### Installation